 3. On-Hook Coverage

 On-hook insurance pays for damages to the vehicles that you are towing when they are attached to your truck.
-If you are towing a car and it is damaged by a collision, on-hook coverage would pay to have it repaired or replaced if the damage is unrepairable.
+If you are towing a car and it is damaged by a collision, on-hook coverage can pay to have it repaired or replaced if the damage is unrepairable.

 4. Driveaway Liability Insurance

 Driveaway liability insurance is another important coverage for a repo business to consider.
 This insurance protects you while you are taking a vehicle away.
 It applies when you locate a vehicle and drive it away to somewhere else.
-For example, if you locate a vehicle and are driving it away and hit another car, drive away liability would pay for damages to the other vehicle.

 5. Medical Payments Insurance

 Medical payments insurance is very useful insurance for repossession businesses to have due to the risk inherent with taking possession of others’ vehicles.
 Let’s say you go to repossess a truck and the owner comes running out of the house just as you are getting inside your tow truck.
 You start to leave when he runs after you and throws a baseball bat at your truck.
 You are distracted by his behavior and hit another car.
 You are injured and cannot work for several weeks.
-Medical payments insurance would help pay for your medical bills regardless of who is at fault.
+Medical payments insurance could help pay for your medical bills regardless of who is at fault.
 It would cover ambulance costs, rehabilitation bills, and doctor’s visits.

 6. Wrongful repo insurance.